-- Ovarian torsion: A large cyst may cause an ovary to move abnormally or twist on its own blood supply, producing severe pain.
+- Ovarian torsion: A large cyst may cause an ovary to move abnormally or twist producing severe pain.

-- Ovarian cancer: Cysts in postmenopausal women have a chance of being malignant or cancerous.
+- Ovarian cancer: Cysts in postmenopausal women have a chance of being cancerous

 Ovarian cysts cause swelling which can be identified by doctors through a pelvic exam.
-Once a cyst has been identified, doctors will either monitor the cyst or perform further tests to identify the best treatment.
-Investigations may include:
+Once a cyst has been identified doctors will either monitor the cyst or perform further tests to identify the best treatment.